Starling

 What is the Starling Kite debit card for kids?

-Starling Kite is a kids’ debit card and account for 6-16 year olds.
-It costs £2 per month and is linked to the parent’s personal (or joint) Starling account.
+Starling Kite is a kids’ debit card and account.
+It has no monthly fee and is linked to the parent’s personal (or joint) Starling account.

 The card has the child’s name printed on it, and they can use it to spend online, in-store and to withdraw cash from ATMs (up to a maximum of £100).
 If the Kite debit card is lost or stolen, it can be locked from the adult’s Starling account.